Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Draft Clear Arbitration Clauses: Incorporate arbitration provisions into contracts to prevent disputes from escalating.

-- Choose Arbitrators Carefully: Prioritize local experts familiar with community dynamics and relevant industries.
+- Choose Arbitrators Carefully: Prioritize local experts familiar at a local employer and relevant industries.

 - Leverage Community Resources: Seek guidance from local legal professionals and business groups.